 University of Tennessee

-- The University of Tennessee is classified as a research university with very high research activity (RU/VH) by the Carnegie Commission.
-The university conducts externally-funded research totaling more than $300 million annually, including some $17.3 million annually in research sponsored by ORNL.
+- The University of Tennessee, Knoxville is classified as a research university with very high research activity (RU/VH) by the Carnegie Commission.
+There are more than 200 UT faculty members who have joint appointments with the Oak Ridge National Lab.

 - Areas of joint research with ORNL include the Bioenergy Science Center’s work on cellulosic ethanol; the Center for Computational Sciences partnership with the National Science Foundation; and the Science Alliance, with divisions in biological, chemical, physical, and mathematical/computer science.